lgtipton4/Novel-to-EPUB/README.md

 For reading on Kindle, download Calibre (https://calibre-ebook.com/download) on Windows and convert the output EPUB file to MOBI.
 You can send the converted MOBI file to your Kindle with Calibre.

-For EPUB reading on iPhones, copy the EPUB file over to your phone, locate the EPUB in the "Files" app, and click "Send to Books" to read in the Books app.
+For reading on iPhones, copy the EPUB file over to your phone, locate the EPUB in the "Files" app, and click "Send to Books" to read in the Books app.
 You can also download an EPUB reader from the AppStore as an alternative to the Books app.

-For EPUB reading on Windows, use an online epub reader like Flow (https://www.flowoss.com/) or read on Calibre.
+For reading on Windows, use an online epub reader like Flow (https://www.flowoss.com/) or read on Calibre.